States and cities scramble to sue oil companies over climate change

 “Corporations want to nationalize and want to make it a bigger issue and move these things in the federal court,” said David Bookbinder, chief legal counsel of the Niskanen Center, part of the legal team representing Boulder and two Colorado counties suing ExxonMobil and the Canadian oil firm Suncor Energy.

-So far, three appellate courts have kept the cases out of the federal system.
+So far, at least three appellate courts have kept the cases out of the federal system.
 The Supreme Court will ultimately settle the jurisdiction question after the oil companies petitioned it last month to block the cases from proceeding.

 Even if they remain in the states, climate lawsuits have a history of eventually losing steam.